What is Classics?

 The subject appeals and challenges in different ways throughout a pupil’s time at the school.
 From discussing the behaviour of the gods in the First Year to translating Virgil from the original Latin, from analysing the heroic quality of Achilles to describing the beauty of a classical sculpture or analysing Ovid’s descriptive power; Latin and Classical Civilisation offer great depth of study to enquiring minds.

 Staff and facilities

-There are four full-time Classics teachers.
+There are two full-time and two part-time Classics teachers.

 The department makes full use of the large number of visual resources available for this subject.
 The department is visually exciting with models of the sanctuaries of Zeus at Olympia and the Acropolis in Athens.
 There are also dioramas showing the famous battles of Alexander the Great.

 - First Year – one lesson with half an hour of homework

 - Second and Third Year – three lessons with two half an hour homeworks